Crabbox docs

 }

 Never pass provider secrets as command-line arguments.
-Use environment variables, local SDK config, the coordinator, or a credential store outside repo config.
+Use environment variables, local SDK config, the broker, or a credential store outside repo config.

 #Runtime